-Additional cash flow and dividends paid information for the three month periods ended March 31, 2010 and 2009:
+Additional cash flow and dividends paid information for the three-month periods ended March 31, 2011 and 2010:

-As indicated on our consolidated statement of cash flows, we generated net cash provided by operating activities of \$6.1 million and \$5.7 million during the three months ended March 31, 2010 and 2009, respectively.
+As indicated on our consolidated statement of cash flows, we generated net cash provided by operating activities of \$5.2 million and \$6.1 million during the three-month periods ended March 31, 2011 and 2010, respectively.
 As also indicated on our statement of cash flows, noncash expenses such as depreciation and amortization expense and restricted/stock-based compensation expense are the primary differences between our net income and net cash provided by operating activities during each period.
-In addition, as reflected in the cash flows from investing activities section, we received \$554,000 and \$506,000 during the three months ended March 31, 2010 and 2009, respectively, of cash distributions in excess of income from various unconsolidated LLCs which represents our share of the operating cash flow distributions from these entities.
-These cash distributions in excess of income are net of capital expenditures and debt repayments made by the LLCs.
+In addition, as reflected in the cash flows from investing activities section, we received \$1.5 million and \$554,000 during the three months ended March 31, 2011 and 2010, respectively, of cash distributions in excess of income from various unconsolidated LLCs which represents our share of the net cash flow distributions from these entities.
+These cash distributions in excess of income represent operating cash flows net of capital expenditures and debt repayments made by the LLCs.

-We generated \$6.6 million and \$6.2 million of net cash during the three months ended March 31, 2010 and 2009, respectively, related to the operating activities of our properties recorded on a consolidated and an unconsolidated basis.
-We paid dividends of \$7.3 million and \$7.0 million during the three months ended March 31, 2010 and 2009, respectively.
-As indicated on the cash flows from investing activities and cash flows from financing activities sections of the statements of cash flows, there were various sources and uses of cash during the three months ended March 31, 2010 and 2009.
+We generated \$6.7 million and \$6.6 million of net cash during the three months ended March 31, 2011 and 2010, respectively, related to the operating activities of our properties recorded on a consolidated and an unconsolidated basis.
+We paid dividends of \$7.7 million and \$7.3 million during the three months ended March 31, 2011 and 2010, respectively.
+The \$1.0 million difference between the \$6.7 million of net cash generated related to operating activities during the first three months of 2011, and the \$7.7 million of dividends paid, was due primarily to certain factors, as discussed above in Results of Operations, that had an unfavorable impact on our operating results during the three month period ended March 31, 2011.

+As indicated in the cash flows from investing activities and cash flows from financing activities sections of the statements of cash flows, there were various other sources and uses of cash during the three months ended March 31, 2011 and 2010.
 Therefore, the funding source for our dividend payments is not wholly dependent on the operating cash flow generated by our properties in any given period.
-Rather, our dividends, as well as our capital reinvestments into our existing properties, acquisitions of real property and other investments are funded based upon the aggregate net cash inflows or outflows from all sources and uses of cash generated from the properties we own either in whole or through LLCs as outlined above.
+Rather, our dividends, as well as our capital reinvestments into our existing properties, acquisitions of real property and other investments are funded based upon the aggregate net cash inflows or outflows from all sources and uses of cash from the properties we own either in whole or through LLCs, as outlined above.